Chen Menglei: Writing the Gujin Tushu Jicheng

 In 1698, Kangxi made an eastern tour, and Chen Menglei went to work and study with the third son of Kangxi: Yinzhi.
 Chen Menglei's study was changed to "Songheshan Room" (松鶴山房), and he called himself "Songhe Elder" (松鶴老人), meaning "Pine Crane Elder" as Kangxi gave the couplet "The pine is tall and the branches and leaves are luxuriant, while the old crane has new feathers."

 During this period, in October of 1701, Chen began to compile the book, the Compendium, or Tushu Huibian (图书汇编).
 Chen Menglei referred to the "Xieyitang" (协一堂) book collection and more than 15,000 volumes of ancient books in his own family to classify and edit the encyclopedia.
 After five years (1701-1705) of 'eye to eye inspection, morning and evening' (“目营手检，无间晨夕”), in May of 1705, he completed the Compendium.

 There are 10,000 volumes of the book and 40 volumes of catalogues, with a total of 160 million words.
 The whole book is divided into six parts: Astronomy/Calendar, Geography, Society, Nature, Philosophy, Economics, etc. (历象、方舆、明论、博物、理学、经济等).
 Each edition is divided into several codices, totaling 36 codices, and each codex is divided into cadres, totaling 6,109.
 There are many contents, and the classification is clear.

 In the 1706, the first draft was completed, and after Kangxi inspected it, he changed the title from Compendium to the Gujin Tushu Jicheng (古今图书集成), literally a 'compilation of ancient and modern books'.
 When the Yongzheng ascended the throne, he ordered Jiang Tingxi to help Chen Menglei finish completing the encyclopedia.
 In 1934, the Zhonghua Book Company (中华书局) published copies of the encyclopedia signing Chen Menglei's name.

 Zhang Tingyu commented: "Since writing was invented, there has been no book like the Gujin Tushu Jicheng that covered every single area of knowledge from the past and the present."

 In Chen Menglei's "Songheshan Fangji" (《松鹤山房集》), Volume 2, "Starting the Compendium" (《进汇编启》 jin huibian qi), it is mentioned that in this great book "everything across the country, including Thirteen Classics and the 21 Histories, was covered.
 Almost nothing was left out from the collection of unofficial histories except for one or two works."

 In 1722, the Kangxi emperor died.
 Chen Menglei continued to study with Prince Cheng, Yinzhi.
-However the incoming Yongzheng Emperor had been opposed by Yinzhi, and in January of 1723, Chen Menglei and his two children moved to Heilongjiang, having been exiled by the new emperor.
+However the incoming Yongzheng Emperor had been opposed by Yinzhi, and in January 1723, Chen Menglei and his two children moved to Heilongjiang, having been exiled by the new emperor.
 At this time, Chen Menglei was 74 years old.
 In 1741, Chen Menglei died of illness in a garrison, aged 92.